Murder of Clarence Hiller: Trial

 At Jennings' murder trial, the prosecuting attorney showed the judge and jury the fingerprints left on the railing, which they claimed were Jennings' fingerprints.
 The defense tried to have the evidence thrown out, claiming that fingerprinting was a flawed system and had not been scientifically proven.
 In an attempt to prove that fingerprint evidence was not reliable, the defense asked the prosecution to collect a fingerprint that proved the defense lawyer had touched a specific piece of paper.
 This backfired when the prosecution was able to lift a very clear print from the paper, and was able to identify it as the lawyer's.

 Fingerprint analysis in detective work was a fairly new field, but specialists were brought in who had experience with fingerprints.
 The four expert witnesses were two Chicago police officers with experience in fingerprints, an inspector from the Dominion Police in Ottawa, Canada, and a U.S. government investigator who was trained at Scotland Yard, which was the first law enforcement organization to use fingerprint analysis in detective work.
 All of the expert witnesses agreed that the fingerprints left on the railing were Jennings'.

-Jennings was found unanimously guilty by the jury and was sentenced to death.
+Jennings was found unanimously guilty by the jury of murder and was sentenced to death.

 Appeal

 Jennings appealed the case to the Illinois Supreme Court in People v.
 Jennings, 252 Ill.
 534 (1911).
 One of the reasons for the appeal was that fingerprint evidence had never been used as evidence in the US before.
 Chief Justice Orrin Carter wrote an opinion stating there was no "case in which this question has been raised” and “we find no statutes or decisions touching the point in this country."
 He cited scientific findings in his opinion that proved that fingerprint evidence was reliable in a court of law and added that Great Britain had already decided that fingerprint evidence was valid.

 Orrin wrote "there is a scientific basis for the system of finger-print identification and that the courts are justified in admitting this class of evidence."
 Carter concluded "no one of these circumstances, considered alone, would be conclusive of his guilt, but when all of the facts introduced as evidence are considered together, the jury were justified" in finding Jennings guilty.
 The ruling stated, “this method of identification [fingerprinting] is in such general and common use that the courts cannot refuse to take judicial cognizance of it.”
-Jennings sentence was upheld and he was hanged on February 16, 1912.
+Jennings sentence was upheld and he was hanged at the Cook County Jail on February 16, 1912.